corrode/corrode.github.io/content/blog/lifetimes/index.md

 applications, automatic memory management are not an option, because they can introduce unpredictable pauses or the environment doesn't allow a runtime.

-Rust's lifetimes are a way to ensure memory safety without the overhead of a garbage collector.
-They are a trade-off for the performance and safety guarantees that Rust provides.
+Rust's lifetimes are a way to ensure memory safety without the overhead of a garbage collector at the small cost of being explicit about lifetimes in the face of ambiguity.
 {% end %}

 ## Conclusion